 Tyler Finn is from Atherton, California, who majored in Philosophy, Politics, and Economics.
 At the Rose, worked on an analysis of the impact of the California Voting Rights Act.
 On campus, Tyler also worked for Office of Admission and was a member of the Associated Students of Claremont McKenna College Executive Board.
 Law school is likely in his future.
 In his spare time, he enjoys running, playing tennis, and spending time in the waves and on the slopes.
 He begins his post graduation life as a policy associate at AirMap.

 Harry Arnold was a Government major from Birmingham, AL. At the Rose, he led the Miller-Rose Initiative Database and has researched for the Viewpoint Research Polling Project.
 On campus, he served as the managing editor of the Claremont Independent, and has written for various campus publications.
 Harry completed internships at the Alabama Policy Institute, America Rising LLC, and for Congressman Mike Rogers (R-AL).
-Harry graduated in December 2016, is working in Washington DC and plans to attend law school.
-On July 22, 2017 he ties the knot with high school sweetheart, Grace Carroll, on July 2018.
+Harry, who graduated in December 2016, is working in Washington DC and plans to attend law school.
+On July 22, 2017 he ties the knot with high school sweetheart, Grace Carroll.

 Lanie Corrigan, a Portland, Oregon native, was a Philosophy, Politics, and Economics major.
 At the Rose, Lanie conducted criminal justice and legal research, leading the Crime Funnel project.
 She became interested in the legal system and its effects after working at a Portland public defender’s office after her freshman year.
 Lanie has also interned with the Project On Government Oversight, a Washington, DC-based nonprofit watchdog, and has studied abroad in Tunisia and Spain.
 In addition to the Rose, Lanie worked as a consultant with SOURCE Nonprofit Consulting, and was a senior interviewer in the Office of Admission.